Soonad/docs.formality-lang.org/docs/source/language/Datatypes.md

   let suit = spades

-  case<Suit> suit
+  @Suit suit ~> Output
   | clubs    => print("First rule: you do not talk about Fight Club.")
   | diamonds => print("Queen shines more than diamond.")
   | hearts   => print("You always had mine.")
   | spades   => print("The only card I need is the Ace of Spades! \m/")
-  : Output
 ```

 The program above creates a datatype, `Suit`, with 4 cases (constructors).
 It then pattern-matches a suit and outputs a different sentence depending on it.
-Notice that a `case` expression requires a type annotation below it.
+The `@` expression requires he name of the matched datatype, the matched value, the returned type, and then each case provided with a `|`.
+In some cases, the name of the datatype can be omitted.

 ### Record-like datatypes